HIGH IDEALS: A Letter on the Origins of Schema's 5 Activist Domains

 Our agency offices were located on the grounds of my Alma Mater - a business incubation centre, that was a few steps away from the business & law study's building.
 For authenticity, we're talking the University of Lincoln's David Chiddick building.

 As per usual, I went for a walk during lunch and found myself being stopped by a bunch of marcomms students - they were promoting themselves to become student union presidents.
 Alright, I bit the cookie and dropped the "what are your policies and change that you'll enact?".
+Genuine curiosity, gentle question that is meant to enable a conversation.

 The cafe preached sustainability, yet all they did was order fair-trade coffee beans, wrapped in plastic packaging, then called it "industry standards".
+Commercial grade slop.
+100% arabica even.
+Wow so impressive.
+Subtle greenwashing, but ok, let's move on.

 "I hate mediocrity" - famous last words, uttered by my more youthful, idealistic-self that afternoon.
 And the word "mediocrity" doesn't do justice to my current, 10-year matured world of view anymore.
 I'd go with "lies", "manipulation", "deception", before ever breaching "mediocrity", but, after a decade of involvement in the shaping of these corporate policies, I found myself swaying into this pile of bile due to forced that are beyond the intuition of a one-man marketing army.
+People often associate marketers with a form of scammers, and I don't blame them.
+Pyramid schemes adopted the term MLM / multi-level marketing, and now it gets associated with our industry - no one's fighting the label, because if you give it attention it may even start feeling important.
+I don't like the approach - I'd love to put my hands in shit once in a while, if it means getting rid of it so that the house smells of Dettol, rather than all sorts of bacterial digestion.
+Same with the less obvious forms of ideas plaguing the marketing industry.
+If MLM is a pile of shit, greenwashing and mediocre half-assed execution in social change is cat piss - both stinky, both require cleaning.
+And that's the idea - cleaning the shit and piss that plagues the marketing industry.
+KEEP UP.

 Not my call, right?
 Afterall, who am I to question their statements, when greenwashed info lands on my table and demands a same-day PR release that serves no marketing value?
 Just pay me - I'm merely a reflection, a megaphone, a social media admin.